Information needed if you are planning a wedding in a church or other religious building in Newham.

 - There is no building of your denomination in the district where you or your partner live.

 To get married in any other religious building, you need to meet with the religious leader to check they hold a licence to conduct legal marriage ceremonies.
 You can then arrange a date and time for your ceremony.
+The ceremony should be held at the religious building where either you or your partner worship.

 If the church or religious building does not have an authorised person appointed to register its marriages, you need to book a registrar from Newham Register Office.